How Much Does a Giraffe Eat a Day?

 Digestive Efficiency

 Giraffes are ruminants, meaning they possess a multi‑compartment stomach that ferments plant matter.
-Because of that, the rumen hosts microbes that break down cellulose, allowing giraffes to extract nutrients from otherwise indigestible fibers.
-Even so, the high‑fiber diet requires a large stomach and a long digestive tract, which in turn demands a high volume of intake.
+Even so, the rumen hosts microbes that break down cellulose, allowing giraffes to extract nutrients from otherwise indigestible fibers.
+On the flip side, the high‑fiber diet requires a large stomach and a long digestive tract, which in turn demands a high volume of intake.

 Micronutrient Balance